rwieruch/blog_robinwieruch_content/blog/react-event-handler/index.md

 ---
-title: "React Event Handler: onClick, onChange ..."
+title: "React Event Handler"
-description: "Learn about various event handler in React and how to use them for onClick (button), onChange ..."
+description: "Learn about event handler in React and how to use them for onClick (button), onChange (input) events ..."
 date: "2020-01-15T07:52:46+02:00"
 categories: ["React"]
 keywords: ["react event handler"]